Shilo/SD2-Caffeine-Mod/README.md

   - Maybe add some reward/incentive for playing this mode.

 #### Code
+- Feature: Create class that holds images with base64 strings.
+- Feature: Create create debug class that will export logs and gameobject/component recursive logs to debug file.
+- Feature: Investigate event add and remove listener code.
+(Maybe move to "AttachToAdventure" method.)
+- Feature: Rewrite code/project from scratch.
-- Prioritize hooks more.
+- Feature: Prioritize hooks more.
 Minimize any core code changes by implementing 1 line method calls and add most code changes in my custom classes.
 (This will make code a lot more portable between SD2 updates.)
-- Possibly export to Visual Studio for better code and revision management.
+- Feature: Possibly export to Visual Studio for better code and revision management.

 ## Special Thanks
 - [Shawn Tanner](https://www.sodadungeon.com)